-CM1071 Songs of the Romantic Period
+CM1071 Songs of the Romantic Period 2 hrs weekly

-Mr. Beegle This is a peri
+Mr. Beegle

 This is a performance class focusing on German and French songs for solo voice and piano.
 Songs in other languages, however, are also welcome.
 Rehearsal techniques, diction, style, and ensemble issues will be presented in a way to prepare both singer and pianist for future professional collaboration.